-The countdown is on for marketers to make sure they’ve got all the key shopping days covered.
 Yes, it’s that time of the year again!
 When seemingly every other week between November and December is make or break.
-When everyone in e-commerce focuses on one thing: selling, selling as much stuff as they can possibly sell.
-Knowing which days are when, and their focus, is vital when building display advertising campaigns.
+When everyone is focuses on one thing: selling, selling as much stuff as they can possibly sell.

 First-up, Singles Day.
 The day falls on the 11th of November… or 11/11.
-It’s the biggest shopping day on the planet, with Chinese e-commerce giant Alibaba raking in an eye-popping $25.4 billion alone.
-It’s now bigger than Black Friday and Cyber Monday combined!
+It’s the biggest shopping day on the planet, with Chinese e-commerce giant Alibaba raking in an eye-popping $25.4 billion alone in 2017.
+It’s bigger than Black Friday and Cyber Monday combined!
 Previously, not knowing about Singles Day was totally understandable.
 Not anymore.
 It’s the first big shopping day of the season.
 Even Swedish retailers are getting in on the act!

-The next day on our key shopping day hit list is Cyber Monday.
-The Black Friday of the digital age.
-It falls on the Monday after Black Friday and almost all major e-commerce brands run a campaign for it.
+It falls on the Monday after Black Friday and almost all major e-commerce brands will run a campaign for it.
 Again, the day features offers that you wouldn’t see at any other time of the year.

 Indeed, different shopping days have different focuses.
 Whereas Black Friday is better for electronics, Cyber Monday is good for soft goods.
-Clothes and shoes are especially great to promote via banners, while beauty products are another fine, Cyber Monday category.
+Clothes and shoes are especially great to promote via display ads, while beauty products are another fine, Cyber Monday category.

 A key to marketers planning a successful Cyber Monday campaign is prepping their mobile presence in anticipation of the big day.
 A survey, conducted by retail data analytics company Euclid Analytics, asked which shopping days US smartphone owners were excited about.
 It turns out that nearly three-quarters (72%) said Cyber Monday.

-Which is great for digital marketers with real-time creative management platforms!
-As optimizing shopping mobile ads, product feeds, and creating friendly CTAs is easy.
-Rather than rehashing Black Friday banners, ads can be updated in real-time for Cyber Monday, or schedules planned well in advance.
+Which is great for those digital marketers with access to enterprise-level creative management platforms!
+As optimizing shopping mobile ads on the fly, adding live product feeds, and creating friendly CTAs is easy.
+Rather than rehashing Black Friday banners, ads can be updated in real-time for Cyber Monday, or scheduled well in advance to change.

 Green Monday falls on the second Monday in December, and was originally coined back in 2007 by eBay.
 They used the term to describe their best sales day in December.
 The phrase was used for two reasons.
 Firstly, green meant revenue for the company.
 Second, eBay like to market themselves as green.
 Well, the firm was originally built on people selling second hand goods, which is a form of recycling!